 Q: Should they be used on top of the SMAs MTF for the Algorithm Builders frameworks?

-For intraday trading (TF < H4), we use the Pivots Standard Daily.
+For intraday trading (TF < 15-minutes based on our trading method), we use the Pivots Standard Daily.

 They're very pertinent TPs levels and safeguards also.

 ✋ There isn't a concept of strengh/period length here (unlike the SMA(s)).